-St. Andrews Gospel in Action
+St. Andrews Gospel in Action - Feeding People All Ways

 Are your tired of attending a church that speaks of God's love, but doesn't "walk the walk"?
 St. Andrews church is refreshingly different.
 Throughout the year, we have active ministries that address the needs of our area's poor, senior citizens, and homeless.
 We take seriously our commission of "that which you have done for the least of these, you have done for Me".
 God has given us the gift we can never repay in our redemption through Jesus Christ in addition to many other daily blessings in our lives.
 The works that we do through St. Andrews are in no way trying to earn the grace given to us freely by God, but rather to honor God and spread the Good News that we have received.